No Harper, no problem? Cubs' hope for impact upgrade starts with Kyle Schwarber

 “We’ve got to get Kyle to the level he’s capable of,” Maddon said this week as he talked about some of his young hitters.
 “I’m not often into mechanical panaceas, but I do believe it might be more mechanical than anything.
 I know he’s working on stuff right now.
 I’m looking forward to talking with him when I get back down to Tampa.”

-“And when you miss an entire year it still has an impact [the second year back].
-He’s still playing catch-up regarding at-bats.
-I consider all that stuff.”

-Consider this: Schwarber hit 56 home runs in 996 plate appearances that last two seasons despite his struggles, including one per 9.9 balls he put in play.
+Despite his struggles, Schwarber hit 56 home runs in 996 plate appearances the last two seasons, including one per 9.9 balls he put in play.

-Along the way, he had a career-high .356 on-base percentage last season despite hitting just .238 and worked hard enough in left field to turn himself into a statistically average outfielder.
+Along the way, he had a career-high .356 on-base percentage last season despite hitting just .238, and worked hard enough in left field to turn himself into an average outfielder.

 “Schwarb has got all the ability in the world, and who cares more than he does?”
 Maddon said.